Boltzmachine/veh/README.md

 <img src=./assets/screenshot.png style="zoom: 20%" />

-Now you can drag the image by press the left button of your mouse.
-Middle wheel for zoom in or out.
+Now you can drag the image around by press the *left button* of your mouse. *Middle wheel* for zoom in or out.